-Vice President for University Relations and Chief Communications Officer
+Associate Vice President for University Relations

-Executive Assistant to the Vice President for University Relations and Chief Communications Officer
+Executive Assistant to the Vice President for University Relations

-Peggy has been at Radford University for seven years, serving in Facilities Warehouse and Surplus and later as the Departmental Purchasing Specialist.
-She was the Administrative Assistant to the Executive Director of Facilities Management before joining University Relations in January, 2018.
+Peggy has been at Radford University for seven years, serving in Facilities Warehouse and Surplus and later as the departmental purchasing specialist.
+She was the administrative assistant to the executive director of Facilities Management before joining University Relations in January, 2018.

 Director of Media Services

-Sherry Wallace leads the team of public relations writers in the production of various university publications, including RU Connected, The Magazine of Radford University and various newsletters.
+Sherry Wallace leads the team of public relations writers in the production of various university publications, including Radford Connected, The Magazine of Radford University and various newsletters.
 She is also charged with managing the university's reputation among external media outlets.
 Before joining University Relations in 2013, she worked as a public information officer and marketing manager in the aviation industry.

 Public Relations Writer